ataki/sfpermit/README.md

 to run the server.
 Go to ```http://localhost:5000``` to see the page.

+If you want to compile to CSS, do

+  node webapp/lesswatcher.js

+This starts a watcher that recompiles as you save.

+# Overview

 /webapp contains js and less dependencies.
 Start there for the web app work.

 routes.py contains a prototpyed api endpoint for now.